shushcat/taskgv/README.md

 ![](exgraph.png)

-Arrows show implication, so they point from projects to tasks, and from tasks to projects.
+Arrows show implication, so they point from projects to tasks, and from tasks to tags.
 That is, projects _include_ tasks and tasks _include_ tags.

 Projects are represented by large circles, tasks by colored rectangles, and tags by uncolored squares.